Abir-Al-Arafat/SnapCart-MERN/README.md

 # SnapCart-MERN

-An Ecommerce App in MERN stack
+A functional electronic shop in MERN stack with features like pagination, searching products, authentication, authorization, cart system, review rating with payment system using PayPal API

 Following Libraries and Framework has been used MongoDB